NeuroJSON/zmat/README.rst

         const int clevel            /* 1 to compress (default level); 0 to decompress, -1 to -9 (-22 for zstd): setting compression level */
       );

-When ``blosc2`` codes are used, users can set additional compression flags, including number of threads, byte-shuffling length, can be set via the ``flags.param`` interface in the following data structure, and pass on ``flags.iscompress`` as the last input to ``zmat_run``.
+When ``blosc2`` codecs are used, users can set additional compression flags, including number of threads, byte-shuffling length, can be set via the ``flags.param`` interface in the following data structure, and pass on ``flags.iscompress`` as the last input to ``zmat_run``.